 There are more py- commands provided by the CPython script for gdb.
 Check out the debugging guide for details.

-Although the described technique should work out-of-box, there are a few known gotchas.
+Although the described technique should work out-of-the-box, there are a few known gotchas.

-The python-dbg package in Debian and Ubuntu will not only install the debugging symbols for python (which are stripped at the package build time to save disk space), but also provide an additional CPython binary python-dbg.
+The python-dbg package in Debian and Ubuntu will not only install the debugging symbols for the python binary (which are stripped at the package build time to save disk space), but also provide an additional CPython binary called python-dbg.

-The latter essentially is a separate build of CPython (with --with-pydebug flag passed to ./configure) with many run-time checks.
-Generally, you don't want to use python-dbg in production, as it can be (much) slower than python, e.g.:
+The latter essentially is a separate build of CPython (with the --with-pydebug flag passed to ./configure) that has additional run-time checks.
+Generally, you don’t want to use python-dbg in production, as it can be (much) slower than python.
+For instance:

 $ time python -c "print(sum(range(1, 1000000)))"